Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation for Experiments

 \section{Implementation for Experiments}

 As we discussed in the previous section, the basic building block for the quantum circuit implementation is $U_i (\vec{\theta})$ in Eq.~\eqref{eq:evolution_XYZ} for both the isotropic Heisenberg Hamiltonian $H_{\mathrm{iso}}$ and the Dimer Hamiltonian $H_{\mathrm{Dimer}}$.
-Hence, the key to a successful simulation on NISQ computers lies in the implementation of an efficient quantum circuit, as contemporary noisy quantum computers are susceptible to various quantum noise sources, including quantum gate errors.
+Hence, the key to a successful simulation on noisy quantum computers lies in the implementation of an efficient quantum circuit, as contemporary noisy quantum computers are susceptible to various quantum noise sources, including quantum gate errors.
 In this section, we describe our specific circuit implementation of Eq.~\eqref{eq:evolution_XYZ} to execute the time evolution on the IBM quantum computers.
 Sec.~\ref{sec:quantum_circuit} summarizes the quantum circuit implementation.
-As shown in Figs.~\ref{fig:circuit_XXX_1st},~\ref{fig:circuit_XXX_2nd_opt}, and~\ref{fig:circuit_HE}, we need only an efficient implementation for Eq.~\eqref{eq:evolution_XYZ} and swap gates between the nearest neighbor qubits.
-Since we only use quantum gates (operators) working on only the nearest neighbor qubits, we avoid the limited qubit connection issue of IBM quantum computers.
+As described in Sec.~\ref{sec:time-evoliton}, we need only an efficient implementation of Eq.~\eqref{eq:evolution_XYZ} for the time evolution of the isotropic Heisenberg Hamiltonian ($H_{\mathrm{iso}}$) and the Dimer Hamiltonian ($H_{\mathrm{Dimer}}$) as well as swap gates between the nearest neighbor qubits.
+Since our new circuit implementations for $H_{\mathrm{iso}}$ and $H_{\mathrm{Dimer}}$ only use quantum gates working on the nearest neighbor qubits, these implementations circumvent the limited qubit connection issue of IBM quantum computers.
 Based on the quantum circuit implementation, various quantum error mitigation methods are applied and the methods are described in Sec. \ref{sec:error_mitigations}.